ianunruh/go-ayalog/README.md

 # go-ayalog

-Go library for parsing logs from eBPF programs using [aya-log](https://crates.io/crates/aya-log).
+Go library for parsing logs from [Aya](https://aya-rs.dev/) eBPF programs.

 This library has no external dependencies.